ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

 ## Part 3: Address to Weather

-Finally, pull it all together in `app/controllers/meteorologist_controller.rb`.
+Finally, pull it all together.
 Use both the Google Geocoding API and the Forecast API so that if I type in `5807 S Woodlawn Ave` at the Street &rarr; Weather form, I should see something like

 <blockquote>
 <p>Here's the outlook for 5807 S Woodlawn Ave:</p>